gokhalen/gokhalen/README.md

 - 👋 Hi, I’m @gokhalen
 - 👀 I’m interested in numpy, scipy, scientific programing, pde solvers (FEM/FDM) data science and machine learning.
-- 🌱 I’m currently learning data science and machine learning
+- 🌱 I’m currently working on machine learning applied to fluid flow problems
 - 💞️ I’m looking to collaborate on stuff related to the above
 - 📫 How to reach me ...same username @gmail.com